AARdacca/Admin-Data-Management-Module-Laravel/README.md

 ## Step 4: Installation Instructions

-Follow these steps to download and set up the `ADMM-laravel-app` on your local server environment.
+Follow these steps to download and set up the `admm-laravel-app` on your local server environment.

 ### Prerequisites